Homemade Cleaning Wipes Solution For Speedy Cleaning

 Method

-• In a measuring jug, mix the water, vinegar, dishwashing liquid, and essential oils together.
+- In a measuring jug, mix the water, vinegar, washing-up liquid, and essential oils together.

 How To Use

-Because the cleaning wipes solution is made using water, it does have a relatively short shelf life.
+Because the cleaning wipes solution is made using water, it has a relatively short shelf life.
 I therefore wouldn’t use water straight from the tap – boiling the water helps prolong the shelf life.
 As such, the wipes should last up to eight weeks or so in the jar.

 If the solution starts to smell bad, or the cloths start to look mouldy before then, then discard the solution, wash your cloths, and start again.